 1. Get help so you’re not doing everything by yourself

-- Hire a geriatric care manager to solve problems that keep you awake at night worrying
+- Hire a geriatric care manager to help solve tough care challenges

-- Get help or relax your standards for time-sucking chores like cleaning, cooking, and household chores
+- Get outside help or lower your standards for time-consuming chores like cleaning or cooking

-- Improve circulation and reduce stress with this easy 4 minute workout followed by slow stretches and deep breaths
+- Improve circulation and reduce stress with an easy 4 minute workout

 - Relax your body and get some fresh air with a casual stroll around the block